Rabusi/Balancing-Privacy-and-Action-Performance-A-Penalty-Driven-Approach-to-Image-Anonymization/README.md

 This repository contains the official implementation of our CVPRW 2025 paper:
 A PyTorch-based framework for training anonymization models with action recognition constraints.
 This project introduces a penalty-driven strategy to balance image anonymization and downstream action performance using custom loss functions and multi-phase training.

+⭐ If you find this work helpful to your research, Don't forget to give a star to this repo.
+Thanks! 🤗

 **"Balancing Privacy and Action Performance: A Penalty-Driven Approach to Image Anonymization."**

 ## 📄 Abstract